Keep your New Year’s Resolutions: Practical Advice from 5 Real Runners

-This year, one of her resolutions is to qualify for Boston (by running the Scotiabank Ottawa Marathon in 3:20 to 3:25).
+This year, one of her resolutions is to qualify for Boston.
 She’ll also wants to give her body more time to recover in between workouts, which means making time for more stretching, rolling and yoga.

 There are three simple ways to stick to your schedule: tell others about your goals, ask a friend to run with you, or register for a race.

 “Every year, I sign up for a race far off in the distance that is bigger than I am,” says Goreski.
 “It’s a distance or a skill that exceeds my current ability.
 At the time of registration, I know I’m not ready.
 That gives me incentive to be honest about my training.”